naddison36/tx2uml/examples/README.md

 ## Uniswap

-This is example is removing liquidity from the Uniswap MKR pool
+This is example is removing liquidity from the Uniswap MKR pool.
+The 69.75 ETH is a value transfer, not a contract call.

 ![UniswapMKRRemove](./uniswapMKRRemove.png)